Key considerations for enhanced risk reporting

 Many risk teams find that keeping style and format consistent for risk reports helps board members read and understand the information more efficiently.

 There are also tools that you can use to help directors quickly understand the main points of the risk report.
-For example, many firms use dashboards containing charts and graphs to illustrate risk levels in an accessible way.
+For example, many firms use visualisations to illustrate risk levels in an accessible way that doesn't overwhelm executives with an abundance of narrative.

 3) Delving deeper